urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 With this approach, your agent can simply import the structure file and make use of its types.
-Additionally, if someone else wants to write an agent that interfaces with yours, they can simply include your structure file in their own desk and easily interface with your agent's API.
+Additionally, if someone else wants to write an agent that interfaces with yours, they can include your structure file in their own desk and easily interact with your agent's API.

 #### Example